equinor/resdata/README.md

 ### Installing the Python code ###
     * pip install .
-    * check with: source python/check_python
+    * check with: python -c "import ert.ecl as ecl"